 An undercover agent also purchased an engraving of Lichtenstein from Bouaziz titled The Solomon R. Guggenheim Museum.
 Bouaziz bought this piece through LiveAuctioneers for €450 ($485) and sold it for $25,000.
 According to the lawsuit, it was found in Lichtenstein's catalog raisonné that the actual work had "visibly different" colors, in addition to other authentication factors, including a penciled note demarcating its edition, which Bouaziz's work did not have.
 Federal investigators said some victims of Bouaziz's alleged scheme contacted the dealer after their purchases, claiming the works they purchased were fake and demanded money back.

-“Other victims, who also reported concerns to Bouaziz about the authenticity of their purchased work, both before and after the execution of the gallery search warrants, received some repayment from Bouaziz”, states the suit.
+“Other victims, who also reported concerns to Bouaziz about the authenticity of their purchased work, both before and after the execution of the gallery search warrants, received some repayment from Bouaziz”, states the lawsuit.
 Bouaziz currently faces four charges, each carrying a maximum sentence of 20 years in prison and a fine of between $250,000 and $500,000.
-Based on documents filed last weekend in Florida, it was unclear whether Bouaziz has filed a claim.
-Bouaziz's lawyer has not yet responded to a request for comment.
+Based on documents filed this past weekend in Florida, it was unclear whether Bouaziz had filed a claim.
+Bouaziz's attorney has yet to respond to a request for comment.